D7EAD/HashPlusPlus/README.md

 </p>
 <hr>
 <h1><i>Purpose</i></h1>
-Hash++ is a header-file only library that allows a user to retrieve multiple types of hashes from data, raw bytes, files, and files in nested directories.
+Hash++ is a header-file only library that allows a user to retrieve multiple types of hashes from data, files, and files in nested directories.
 The original purpose behind this library was to create a header-file only implementation of multiple different hash algorithms.
 You can find a list of the <i>currently</i> supported hash algorithms below.
 <br>
 <h1><i>Supported Algorithms</i></h1>
 <ul>